Karjhan/Neural-Net-Car-JS/README.md

 The main purpose is to setup a testing environment for a neural network to learn how drive a car based on the setup.
 There are no UI controls for this one, so the car input scenario, or the neural network can be reconfigured from code.

+The neural network is set with only 1 hidden layer by default, with the results of 1 of the 4 directions.

 In order to open the project, navigate to *Project-Joins/src/index.html*.
 You have to serve this file in the browser.
 A simple solution is the Live Server extension in VS Code.